-Distracted Driving Statistics
+Facts About Distracted Driving

 While it’s not always easy to determine the cause of a crash after the fact, especially when it may involve some form of distraction, officers at the scene do their best to identify signs of possible distraction that may have contributed to the crash.
 Along with noting the presence of passengers, food, pets, and technology, cell phone activity may be investigated to find a cause.
 The following are important statistics regarding distracted driving accidents:

-- In 2014, 3,179 people were killed and 431,000 were injured in crashes involving distracted driving.
+- In 2016, 3,450 people were killed and 391,000 were injured in crashes involving distracted driving.

-- The age group of drivers with the highest potential to be involved in a distracted driving accident are 15-19 year olds.
-10 percent of this age group killed in accidents were found to be distracted at the time of the collision.
+- The age group of drivers with the highest potential to be involved in a distracted driving accident are 15-19-year-olds—10 percent of this age group killed in accidents were found to be distracted at the time of the collision.

-- The average person takes their eyes off the road for 5 seconds when sending a text message.
+- The average person takes their eyes off the road for five seconds when sending a text message.
 A vehicle traveling at 55 mph has traveled the length of a football field in this amount of time, all while the driver is essentially driving blind.

 Common Causes of Distracted Driving

-- GPS unit
+- Setting a GPS unit

-Indiana Cell Phone Law
+Cell Phone Law